reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/realtime.md

 # Realtime

-Create live and event-driven experience posts.
-Realtime provides a set of primitives that lets you build experience posts that are:
+Create live and event-driven interactive posts.
+Realtime provides a set of primitives that lets you build interactive posts that are:

 - **Live**.
-Users engaging with the same experience post see each others’ changes without any observable lag.
+Users engaging with the same interactive post see each others’ changes without any observable lag.
 - **Event-driven**.
 Posts render automatically in response to server events.
 - **Synced**.
 Using realtime with [Redis](/docs/capabilities/redis.md) lets you build persistent community experiences that are backed by high performance data synchronization.

-## Create a live experience post
+## Create a live interactive post

 #### 1. Configure realtime.